ORM-like behaviour with `db.Record`, `db.Store` and hooks

 Validate()

-returns a non-nil error, then the operation is aborted.
+returns a non-nil error, the operation is aborted.

 The purpose of this method is for models to run preliminary checks on their own data before executing a query.